 Now, we want the web page content to change from light mode to dark

 mode as well.
-To start, let’s inform the Tab
+To start, let’s inform the Tab when the user

 requests dark mode: